Narcissists

 What can be done to prevent harm from narcissists?

-There is a raft of ways that harm from coercive controllers or predators can be prevented.
+There is a raft of ways that harm from narcissists or predators can be prevented.
 At a personal level, to reduce the risk of being targeted by a predator for you and those you love:

-It is crucial to understand the many obvious red flags of coercive controllers.
+It is crucial to understand the many obvious red flags of dangerous people.
 These are outlined in detail in Dr Mitchell’s groundbreaking book, Human Predators.
 Once you understand the red flags it will be MUCH easier to ‘see’ predators, those that assert coercive control.
 It is impossible to ‘unsee’ the red flags.

 It is also crucial to do research.
-Predators are convincing, they will woo you, mesmerize you, compel you to believe them.
+Predators are convincing, they will woo you, mesmerise you, compel you to believe them.
 They will present fiction as fact, convince you night is day and you will be genuinely convinced.
-Even those who have years of experience of coercive control abuse may again be drawn in to the false narrative of a predator.
-It is only in the research of another person that you will truly find clarity and safety.
+Even those who have years of experience of narcissistic abuse may again be drawn in to the false narrative of a predator.
+It is only in the research that you will truly find clarity and safety.

 There are many other ways we can protect ourselves and our communities from predatory harm.
 These are discussed in Dr Mitchell’s book, Human Predators, her PhD and our social media messaging: Instagram | X | LinkedIn